-A meeting will be conducted during the third week of the second and fourth module.
+A meeting will be conducted during the third week of the second and fourth modules.
 A notice will be posted and the meeting announced in all education classrooms.
 Applications will be distributed and explained at that meeting.
 The procedures prior to being admitted to student teaching will be covered in detail.
 An application for admission to student teaching may also be secured from the Division of Education office.
 Completed applications should be submitted to the Division Chair.
-The application may be filed up to two semesters proceeding the term in which the enrollment will be sought, but no later than the following deadlines: April 1 for enrollment in student teaching in the following fall term, and November 30 for enrollment in the following spring term.
-The faculty of the Division of Education will review all applications based on listed criteria and notify students of actions taken.
-Applications for student teaching may be deferred or denied on the basis of standards cited.
+The application may be filed up to two semesters preceding the term in which the enrollment will be sought, but no later than the following deadlines: April 1 for enrollment in student teaching in the following fall term, and November 30 for enrollment in the following spring term.
+The faculty of the Division of

+Education will review all applications based on listed criteria and notify students of actions taken.
+Applications for student teaching may be approved unconditionally or conditionally, pending the completion of course work or the application may be deferred or denied on the basis of standards cited.
 Only students approved unconditionally for admission may enroll in student teaching.
 There is a \$50.00 laboratory fee for student teaching.